All 3 men charged in Arbery's death convicted of murder | Law-Order

 The graphic video death leaked online two months later, and the Georgia Bureau of Investigation took over the case, quickly arresting the three men.
 Each of them is charged with murder and other crimes.

-Travis McMichael testified that he shot Arbery in self-defense, saying the running man turned and attacked with his fists while running past the idling truck where Travis McMichael stood with his shotgun.
+Travis McMichael testified that he shot Arbery in self-defence, saying the running man turned and attacked with his fists while running past the idling truck where Travis McMichael stood with his shotgun.

-Prosecutors said there was no evidence Arbery had committed crimes in the defendants' neighborhood.
-He had enrolled at a technical college and was preparing at the time to study to become an electrician like his uncles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)